Skip to content

 Added in version 2.6.18

-The pre-execution script directory was changed from init-scripts to pre-run-scripts in version 2.6.22.
+The pre-run script directory was changed from init-scripts to pre-run-scripts starting from version 2.6.22.

-Meanwhile, the new version will automatically copy all files from init-scripts to pre-run-scripts, so users do not need to perform any additional operations.
+At the same time, the new version will automatically copy all files from init-scripts to pre-run-scripts, and users do not need to perform additional actions.

-Although DataFlux Func already provides PIP tool installation for third-party Python packages, it may still be unusable due to missing dependency libraries.
+Although DataFlux Func already provides PIP tool for installing third-party Python packages, they may not function properly due to missing dependency libraries.

-For example, if a user wants to use OpenCV in DataFlux Func, besides installing opencv-python, they also need to install dependency libraries via apt or similar methods.
+For example, when using OpenCV in DataFlux Func, apart from installing opencv-python, it is also necessary to install dependency libraries through apt or other means.

 Otherwise, the following issues might occur: